Mammootty, Mohanlal And Other Celebrities Wish Malayalis A Very Happy Onam!

 Mohanlal

-Mohanlal has sent out a special video on his Facebook page through which he has wished all the Malayalis across the world a happy and prosperous Onam.
+Mohanlal has sent out a special video on his Facebook page through which he has wished all the Malayalis across the world, a happy and prosperous Onam.
 Antony Perumbavoor also joins him later on in the video to convey Onam wishes.
 He also thanks everyone for making their recent venture, Ittimaany Made In China, a huge success.

 Prithviraj